maximeraafat/BlenderNeRF/README.md

 `AABB` is restricted to be an integer power of 2, it defines the side length of the bounding box volume in which NeRF will trace rays.
 The property was introduced in **NVIDIA's [Instant NGP](https://github.com/NVlabs/instant-ngp)** version of NeRF, currently the only supported version.
 Future releases of this add-on will introduce support for the original NeRF camera conventions.

-Notice that each method has its separate distinctive `Name` property (by default set to `dataset`) corresponding to the dataset name and created **ZIP** filename for the respective method.
+Notice that each method has its distinctive `Name` property (by default set to `dataset`) corresponding to the dataset name and created **ZIP** filename for the respective method.
 Please note that unsupported characters, such as spaces, `#` or `/`, will automatically be replaced by an underscore.

 Below are described the properties specific to each method (the `Name` property is left out, since already discussed above).

 ### How to SOF

 * `Frame Step` (by default set to **3**) : **N** (as defined in the [Setting](#setting) section) = frequency at which the training frames are registered
-* `Camera` (always set to the activate camera) : camera used for registering training and testing data
+* `Camera` (always set to the active camera) : camera used for registering training and testing data
 * `PLAY SOF` : play the **Subset of Frames** method

 ### How to TTC